April is National Alcohol Awareness Month

 Not sure whether you have a problem?
 Alcohol Awareness Month encourages everyone to engage in three alcohol-free days.
 Typically observed the first weekend of April, you can challenge yourself to stop drinking during any weekend.
 If you experience difficulty or discomfort in this 72-hour experiment, do yourself and those around you a favor and contact local NCADD affiliates, Alcoholics Anonymous (AA) or Al-Anon to learn more about alcoholism.

-If you have any questions about this topic, or have been hurt by a drunk driver, you can find out more by discussing it with the Miami, FL, drunk driving accident attorneys at Stabinski Law For 45 years, we have been the trusted advocates for countless DWI victims, and we are highly experienced in handling a wide range of car and truck accident cases throughout South Florida.
+If you have any questions about this topic, or have been hurt by a drunk driver, you can find out more by discussing it with the Miami, FL, drunk driving accident attorneys at Stabinski Law For 45 years, we have been the trusted advocates for countless DWI victims, and we are highly experienced in handling a wide range of car and truck accident cases throughout Florida.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Categories: